Five injured from boat explosion on Lake of the Ozarks in Missouri

 Five people, including a 6-year-old girl, were injured in a boat explosion Saturday on the Lake of the Ozarks in Missouri, authorities said.

-The blast occurred around 2:15 p.m. during the refueling of a 1993 Chris Craft vessel at the Millstone Marina Gas Dock, according to Missouri State Highway Patrol incident report.
+The blast occurred around 2:15 p.m. during the refueling of a 1993 Chris-Craft vessel at the Millstone Marina Gas Dock, according to Missouri State Highway Patrol incident report.

 Investigators attributed the explosion to a lack of ventilation and mechanical failure.